 The partial withdrawal facility is a ULIP feature which allows you withdraw a part of your investments during the policy term, after the lock-in period.
 There is generally a predetermined limit on the amount that you can withdraw depending on the terms and conditions of the product.

 The premium redirection facility in a ULIP is a feature that you can use to determine how your future premiums will be allocated between your ULIP funds.
 You can choose to redirect your future premiums partially or wholly from one fund to another, based on market cycles.

 ULIP charges are additional fees levied by the insurance provider for different expenses incurred over the course of the policy term.
-Some common examples of ULIP fees and charges include mortality charges, discontinuance charges, fund management charges, fund switching charges, and partial withdrawal charges.

 The surrender value is the amount that you will receive from your insurance provider if you decide to surrender the ULIP policy before maturity.
 It is paid out after the deduction of any charges that may be applicable.

 The top-up premium is an additional amount that you can pay voluntarily over and above your regular premium, in order to increase the amount invested in your ULIP funds.

 Fund switching is a unique feature of Unit Linked Insurance Plans, which allows you to switch the funds in your portfolio as and when your financial goals change or as per the market movements.
 You generally get a specified number of free switches each year as per the features of the plan, after which your insurer may levy fund switching charges.
 In some ULIP plans, there may be no charges levied for fund switching.